How Dima's Radar Works

 Genre Match

-How close to the high-priority genres above.
-Electronic downtempo and orchestral crossovers score highest.
+Proximity to the high-priority genres above.
+Electronic downtempo and orchestral crossovers top out; radio pop bottoms out.

 Venue Quality